Customer Dissatisfaction: What Causes It and How to Fix It

 Your customer support team gets overloaded

 Unhappy customers will let you and your customer support team know they are unhappy with your product.
-This means your customer support agents will get tonnes of messages and calls, making it hard for them to properly approach each customer.
+This means your customer support agents will get tons of messages and calls, making it hard for them to properly approach each customer.

 This overload can result both in more dissatisfied customers and quitting employees.